eugeniop/blog/_posts/2021-09-04-OTA-updates-for-Arduino-Projects-Part-I.md

 Notice that by default the library checks for a file `UPDATE.BIN` (this is also defined on the `SDUBoot.ino` sketch), which you can customize too.

 Of course anytime you update the board support files these changes will be overwritten.
-Thus this post.
-A reminder of what I need to do.
+Thus this post as a reminder of what I need to do.
 Hope you also find it useful.

 This is just the device side of things, in a future post I will cover the rest of the parts (which I have not built yet):

 1. Create an API to check for updates.
 2. Download and verify them.
 3. The backend infrastructure for versions and keep track of installed versions.
+4. The support in the sketch for calling the API regularly.